 Clear Heart grade lumber is also more scarce to come by for most construction companies- so check to make sure this is available at the time of your fence inquiry!

 The right grade for you ultimately depends on your project budget and style preferences.
-You can read more about choosing the right fence for you here.
-Overall, no matter which Redwood grade you select, you're making a long lasting investment in your property!
+Consider the potential wood fence costs as you explore various Redwood grades Overall, no matter which Redwood grade you select, you're making a long lasting investment in your property!